-A splash page is a page that precedes any page on your website.
-The purpose of a splash page varies: You can promote a new offer, show a disclaimer, or a warning depending on the industry or niche your business operates in.
+A splash page is a page that precedes the main pages on your website.
+The purpose of a splash page varies: You can promote a new offer, show a disclaimer, or require visitors to verify information, depending on the industry or niche your business operates in.

-Unlike a squeeze page or a post-click landing page, splash pages don’t necessarily ask visitors to enter their name or email address.
-The basic purpose of a splash page is to inform visitors of something, such as a new company update or a thought-provoking quote like Forbes does with their splash page below:
+Unlike a squeeze page or a landing page, splash pages don’t necessarily ask visitors to enter their name or email address.
+The basic purpose of a splash page is to inform visitors of something, such as a new company update or to confirm their geographical region to personalize their experience like the Casa page does.

 A typical splash page contains minimal copy, a background image, and most importantly a link that takes the visitor to the main website.
 In Forbes’ example, the “continue to site” directs visitors to the homepage.

-A splash page can be a welcome screen to the main website or a teaser that gets visitors excited for the website they’re about to view.
+A splash page can be a welcome screen to the main website or a teaser that gets visitors excited for the content they’re about to view.

-Or, you may notice many alcoholic brand websites include an “age disclaimer” splash page, which serves as a warning to the visitor.
+You may have noticed that many alcoholic brand websites include an “age disclaimer” splash page, which serves as a warning to the visitor.
 Although Federal law does not require these splash pages, the Federal Trade Commission says brands selling alcohol should self-regulate themselves and use age verification technologies.